GENERAL THERAPY

 - except for hypertensive emergencies (hypertensive crisis) and hypertensive hemorrhage, high BP is usually a consequence rather than a cause of the acute neurological disorder

-- the cause is multifactorial and may include:
+- the cause of increased blood pressure is multifactorial and may include:

-- autoregulation trying to provide sufficient cerebral perfusion pressure (CPP)
+- autoregulation trying to maintain adequate cerebral perfusion pressure (CPP)

 - Cushing’s reaction (hypertension, bradycardia, and breathing disturbances) occurring in brainstem lesions or advanced intracranial hypertension with secondary brainstem compression

-- autoregulation trying to provide sufficient cerebral perfusion pressure (CPP)
+- autoregulation trying to maintain adequate cerebral perfusion pressure (CPP)

-- rapid and significant BP lowering (except for hypertensive emergency, SAH, and ICH) may be counterproductive, with a negative effect on outcome (due to a decrease of CPP)
+- rapid and significant BP lowering may be counterproductive and have a negative impact on the outcome by decreasing CPP

-- arterial blood pressure (BP) monitoring is a mainstay of hemodynamic monitoring in neurocritical care
+- arterial blood pressure (BP) monitoring is a cornerstone of hemodynamic monitoring in neurocritical care

-- both hypotension and hypertension can impair vital organ function and worsen the outcome
+- both hypotension and hypertension can be detrimental to vital organ function and worsen the patient’s outcome

 - noninvasive BP monitoring (more common)

-- intermittent (inflatable cuff) – the proper cuff size is critical
+- intermittent (using inflatable cuff) – the proper cuff size is critical for accurate readings

 - manual (auscultatory, palpatory)